Chinese people in the New York metropolitan area: Brooklyn (布魯克林華埠)

 Like Manhattan's Chinatown during the 1980s and 1990s (pre-gentrification), Brooklyn's Chinatown became the main affordable housing center for Fuzhou immigrants – and for job opportunities ranging from seamstress factories and restaurants – despite its domination by Cantonese immigrants in the earlier years.

-Bensonhurst, Brooklyn, as well as Avenue U in Homecrest, Brooklyn, in addition to Bay Ridge, Borough Park, Coney Island, Dyker Heights, Gravesend, and Marine Park, have given rise to the development of Brooklyn's newer satellite Chinatowns, as evidenced by the growing number of Chinese-run fruit markets, restaurants, beauty and nail salons, small offices, and computer and consumer electronics dealers.
-While the foreign-born Chinese population in New York City jumped 35 percent between 2000 and 2013, to 353,000 from about 262,000, the foreign-born Chinese population in Brooklyn increased 49 percent during the same period, to 128,000 from 86,000, according to The New York Times.
-The emergence of multiple Chinatowns in Brooklyn is due to the overcrowding and high property values in Brooklyn's main Chinatown in Sunset Park, and many Cantonese immigrants have moved out of Sunset Park into these new areas.
-As a result, the newer emerging, but smaller Brooklyn's Chinatowns are primarily Cantonese dominated while the main Brooklyn Chinatown is increasingly dominated by Fuzhou emigres.
+Bensonhurst, Brooklyn, as well as Avenue U in Homecrest, Brooklyn, in addition to Bay Ridge, Borough Park, Coney Island, Dyker Heights, Gravesend, and Marine Park, has given rise to the development of Brooklyn's newer satellite Chinatowns, as evidenced by the growing number of Chinese-run fruit markets, restaurants, beauty and nail salons, small offices, and computer and consumer electronics dealers.
+While the foreign-born Chinese population in New York City increased by 35 percent between 2000 and 2013, to 353,000 from about 262,000, the foreign-born Chinese population in Brooklyn increased 49 percent during the same period, to 128,000 from 86,000, according to The New York Times.
+The emergence of multiple Chinatowns in Brooklyn is due to overcrowding and high property values in Sunset Park's main Chinatown, leading many Cantonese immigrants to move out of Sunset Park into these new areas.
+As a result, the newer, smaller Brooklyn Chinatowns are primarily Cantonese-dominated, while the main Brooklyn Chinatown is increasingly dominated by Fuzhou emigres.

+Staten Island (史丹頓島華埠)

+Staten Island has been getting an influx of Chinese homeowners since the 2010s due to wanting a more relatively affordability to purchase homes with many of them originally coming from southern Brooklyn's Chinatowns, which have experienced property value and house purchase and rent price hikes.
+But since 2020s, their numbers have grown even more where now some reports indicating a Chinatown is evolving in the borough with New Dorp being the main target as calling this the home of Staten Island's Chinatown with New Dorp Lane being the primary strip of an increasingly growing base of authentic Chinese businesses from eateries, educational services, home care services, pharmacies, and other social services.
+There is also now a large Chinese supermarket with a large parking space on 2380 Hylan Blvd called HL Supermarket.
+Currently the influx of Chinese businesses and residents are all spread out and mixed in with other non-Asian residents and businesses in New Dorp Lane which is very reminiscent of Bensonhurst's 86th Street between 18th - 25th Avenues back in the 2000s, which since the 2010s have become more than 50% majority Chinese becoming the 86th Street Bensonhurst Chinatown.
+However, the Chinese population including their authentic Chinese businesses in Staten Island are also spread out in many parts of the borough despite New Dorp being considered the borough's center of a growing Chinatown.